Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Can I keep my Medigap coverage if I move to a new state?

 Original Medicare has participating providers across the country.
-If you have Original Medicare plus a Medigap plan, your Medigap insurer must allow you keep your coverage.
-What you pay for your Medigap plan may change though, because states differ in their rules for determining Medigap premiums.
+If you have Original Medicare plus a Medigap plan, your Medigap insurer must allow you keep your coverage even if you move to a different state (as noted below, the rules are different if you have a Medicare SELECT Medigap plan with a localized network).
+But your premium may change when you notify your insurer of your new address.

 What happens to my Medicare Advantage coverage if I move to a new state?